order

 - In this case, the conjugate set contains ''n''(''n'' − 1)/''x''(''x'' − 1) distinct sub-groups of order ''m'', and ''H'' is therefore self-conjugate in a group ''K'' of order ''x''(''x'' − l)''m''.

-(senseid) For given group ''G'' and element ''g'' ∈ ''G'', the smallest positive number ''n'', if it exists, such that (using multiplicative notation), ''gn = e'', where ''e'' is the element of ''G''; ''if no such number exists, the element is said to be of infinite order (or sometimes zero order).''
+(senseid) The smallest positive number ''n'' such that (denoting the group operation multiplicatively) ''gn'' is the element of ''G'', if such an ''n'' exists; ''if no such n exists the element is said to be of infinite order (or sometimes zero order)''.

 1999, A. Ehrenfeucht, T. Harju, G. Rozenberg, ''The Theory of 2-structures'', World Scientific, page 15,